Juno Awards of 2017: Changes to host

-Michael Bublé was originally scheduled to host the awards, but had cancelled public appearances due to his son's cancer diagnosis.
+Canadian singer Michael Bublé was originally scheduled to host the awards, but had cancelled public appearances due to his son's cancer diagnosis.

 It was announced on 1 November 2016 that the singer would return to host of the 2017 ceremony after playing emcee in 2013.
 Three days later, on 3 November, Bublé made public that he would be suspending professional activities to focus on his son's treatment.
 At that time it was uncertain whether he would still host the Junos or its British counterpart, the Brits.

 Bell Media president Randy Lennox said in an interview with The Canadian Press that initial discussions with Russell Peters began in early November when the comedian offered to take the hosting gig if Bublé needed someone else to step in.
 Shortly after Bublé opted to forgo the Brit Awards hosting plans, singer Adams also began talking with Juno organizers about taking a role in the Canadian broadcast.

 On 9 March 2017, the Juno Awards announced that Bublé would be replaced by Adams and Peters.